HorizonRDK/rdk-gen/README.md

 #### chroot

 chroot stands for change root directory.
-In Linux systems, the default directory structure starts with /, which is the root.
-After using chroot, the system's directory structure will start from the specified location as the new root directory /.
+In Linux systems, the default directory structure starts with `/`, which is the root.
+After using chroot, the system's directory structure will start from the specified location as the new root directory `/`.

 #### parted

 parted is a powerful disk partition tool developed by the GNU organization that supports adjusting partition sizes.
 Unlike fdisk, it can handle common partition formats including ext2, ext3, fat16, fat32, NTFS, ReiserFS, JFS, XFS, UFS, HFS, and Linux swap partitions.

-### Script Code for Creating Ubuntu RootfsDownload the `rdk-gen` source code:
+### Script Code for Creating Ubuntu Rootfs
+Download the `rdk-gen` source code:

 ```shell
 git clone https://github.com/HorizonRDK/rdk-gen.git